SymbolNotFound/tic-tac-topia/docs/tic-tac-meta.md

 The player's cell selection and the associatd game's outcome are essential state.
 The association of each cell to its specific variant of Tic-Tac-Toe is also essential state, and it is known at game init time.
-It is possible to make a variant where the players choose among different variants based on position type and which games have not yet been played, but here attention has been paid to positioning of each subgame in order to balance each line.
+Attention has been given to positioning of each subgame in order to balance each line and the combination of games along each line (players can challenge established markings if they occupy 2 of the 3 results).

 ```
  (8) (1) (6)